ocaraballo107/noise-suppression-ai/README.md

-# noise-suppression-ai

-Noise Suppression AI using Convolutional Neural Networks

-# Noise Suppressor using Convolutional Neural Networks
+# Noise Suppressor AI using Convolutional Neural Networks

 This project demonstrates the implementation of a Noise Suppressor using Convolutional Neural Networks (CNNs) with fully connected layers, ReLU activation, batch normalization, and a regression layer.
 The aim of this project is to clean noisy speech signals by training a CNN model.